lucasgodshalk/Antsy/Readme.md

 ﻿# Antsy Web Framework

 This is a .NET web framework for people who just want to get going.
-Most of the tools that heavy-duty frameworks include are sacrificed in order to keep it clean.
+Get the speed of aspnet, get the minimalism of express, what's not to like?

-Here's the obligatory Hello World:
+The obligatory Hello World:
 ```csharp
 var app = new AntsyHost(port: 80);
 app.Get("/hello", (req, res) =>